apache/ozone/hadoop-hdds/docs/content/security/SecurityAcls.md

 <div class="alert alert-success" role="alert">
-  A S3 user accesing Ozone via AWS v4 signature protocol will be translated to the appropriate Kerberos user by Ozone Manager.
+  A S3 user accessing Ozone via AWS v4 signature protocol will be translated to the appropriate Kerberos user by Ozone Manager.
 </div>